zolaemil/MEItoVexFlow/README.md

 Only a small subset of MEI has so far been implemented.
-Many conventional aspects of common practice notation have been ignored (such as repeat accidentals, stem directions).
+Many conventional aspects of common practice notation have been ignored (such as repeat accidentals).
 It's also important to remember that VexFlow is a moving target, it's in constant development and so this code could break at any time.